UK expat financial calculators — run the numbers before you sign

 A forensic look at RL360 Quantum, Zurich Vista, Hansard Vantage and Generali Vision, with the real numbers, the real commissions, and what to actually do if you're already in one.

-All twenty calculators.
+All twenty-two calculators.
 No registration, no upsell.

 The forensic tools are listed first because they're usually the most urgent.
 Everything runs in your browser — open one, enter your numbers, close it.
 Nothing is stored anywhere.